offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 The second mechanism is the nozzle wiper sheet, a sheet on the edge of the heatbed that the nozzle moves across to keep the tip smooth and free of debris. `{ref} https://bambulab.com/en/support/academy/10/course/1031276070794240000/chapter/227`

-## Climate Control System
+## Climate Control

-`{bm} /(Hardware\/Climate Control System)_TOPIC/i`
+`{bm} /(Hardware\/Climate Control)_TOPIC/i`

 ```{prereq}
 Hardware/Heatbed_TOPIC
 ```

-In addition the heatbed and the hotend, there are several additional climate control mechanisms within the H2S.
+In addition to the heatbed and the hotend, there are several additional climate control mechanisms within the H2S.
 These all work in tandem to appropriately heat and cool filament material:

 * Chamber heat circulation fan: Heater located at the rear face of the H2S, used to increase the chamber's temperature. `{ref} https://bambulab.com/en/support/academy/10/course/1031276070794240000/chapter/227` `{ref} https://wiki.bambulab.com/en/h2s/manual/screen-operation#h-1-air-management`
 * Chamber exhaust fan: Fan located at the rear face of the H2S, exhausting air out of the chamber.
 The chamber exhaust fan may have a filter in front of it, referred to as the chamber filter, that partially filters air as it's exhausted out of the chamber. `{ref} https://bambulab.com/en/support/academy/10/course/1031276070794240000/chapter/227`